 The Fern Collection

-Leaving the gazebo and joining the track on your right you will pass a pohutukawa tree (planted in the 1920s ),that then Ieads through an area of Cordyline, astelias, nikau and ground ferns down to the fern house.
+Taking the path away from the grassed area, after the kauri die-back station and past a large pōhutukawa tree (planted in the 1920s ),that then Ieads through an area of Cordyline, astelias, nīkau and ground ferns down to the fern house.

-The Fern House was built by Bill Fisher in the mid 1970's to create the right environment for growing the Prince of Wales feather fern (leptopteris superba) which needs a damp situation with filtered light.
-The doorway to the fernery is covered in astelias, ferns and climbing rata.
-Walking in you will see many filmy ferns on the ponga wall of the centre garden.
+The Fern House was built by Bill Fisher in the mid 1970's to create the right environment for growing the Prince of Wales feather fern (Leptopteris superba) which needs a damp situation with filtered light.
+Walking in you will see many filmy ferns on the pōnga wall of the centre garden.

 The dark green fronds of the Prince of Wales feather fern are quite unusual and striking.
 It is found naturally from Mount Te Aroha and Mount Pirongia southward.
 It was originally discovered by William Colenso in the dense rain forest near Lake Waikaremoana in 1841.
 Like so many of our New Zealand plants, it is endemic to New Zealand.